basho/basho_docs/source/languages/en/riak/ops/building/installing/rhel-centos.md

 From here you might want to check out:

-* [[Post Installation]]: for checking Riak health after installation
+* [[Post Installation]] --- A guide to checking Riak health after installation
-* [[Five-Minute Install]]: a guide that will show you how to go from one node to bigger than Google!
+* [[Five-Minute Install]] --- A guide that will show you how to go from one node to as many as you'd like